jeswr/minimal-extensions-monorepo/README.md

 ## Desired solution

-I want a way of having the `test.myauthprovider` extension temporarily loaded into the window  for `test.myauthconsumer`.
+I want a way of having the `test.myauthprovider` extension temporarily loaded into the window  where I am debugging `test.myauthconsumer`.

 ## Attempted Solutions